ipfs-inactive/ipfs-performance-profiling/README.md

 }
 ```

-Add them to the `src/suites` dir.
+Add it under its own dir under `src/suites`.
 Also, don't forget to add an entry to `src/suites/index.js` so that it can be found.

 ### Logging